Timmehs/wendyandtimdotcom/README.md

 wendyandtimdotcom
 =================

-Website built for my wedding in June 2013 using javascript, AJAX, and jquery libraries.
+Website built for my wedding in June 2013 using javascript,and jquery.
 Hosted on GitHub Pages here: http://timmehs.github.io/wendyandtimdotcom